scolemanhopehouse/HBCUR/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `hbcucoind` for your own use.
+You can ignore this section if you are building `hbcurd` for your own use.

-hbcucoind/hbcucoin-cli binaries are not included in the hbcucoin-Qt.app bundle.
+hbcurd/hbcur-cli binaries are not included in the hbcur-Qt.app bundle.

-If you are building `hbcucoind` or `hbcucoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `hbcurd` or `hbcur-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: